List of Latin-script pentagraphs: Irish

 and are used to write //əi̯//:

 Dutch

 sjtsj is used as the transcription of the Cyrillic letter Щ, representing the consonant //ɕː// in Russian, for example in the name Chroesjtsjov.

 English

 augha is used in the English names Gaughan and Vaughan to represent the sound /ɔː/.

 French

 chtch is used as the transcription of the Cyrillic letter Щ, representing the consonant //ɕː// in Russian, for example in the name Khrouchtchev.

 cques is pronounced as /k(ə)/ when the silent plural suffix -s is added to the tetragraph cque and in the proper name Jacques.

 German

 tzsch was once used in German to write the sound //tʃ// (ch as in cheese).
-It has largely been replaced by the tetragraph tsch, but is still found in proper names such as Tzschirner, Nietzsche, and Delitzsch.
+It has largely been replaced by the tetragraph tsch, but is still found in proper names such as Tzschirner, Nietzsche, Fritzsche, and Delitzsch.

+St. Lawrence Island Yupik

+ngngw is used in the variant of Central Siberian Yupik language spoken on St. Lawrence Island to write the sound //ŋ̊ʷ// i.e. the labialized version of the voiceless velar nasal.
+Example: "naangngwaaghaquq" ('he/she/it is swimming').